google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 ## About Bear 71

-Bear 71 is an interactive documentary produced by the National Film Board of Canada.
-Originally built in Flash, Bear 71 was released in 2011 to critical acclaim.
-The backbone of experience is a 23 minute track of audio and video, highlighting the relationship between humans, nature, technology, and one particular brown bear.
+*Bear 71* is an interactive documentary produced by the National Film Board of Canada.
+Originally built in Flash, *Bear 71* was released in 2011 to critical acclaim.
+The backbone of the experience is a 23 minute track of audio and video, highlighting the relationship between humans, nature, technology, and one particular brown bear.
 The viewer is a voyeur in a world of information represented as an abstract grid of symbols.
 Surprisingly, this doesn't hamper